bhunjadi/react-data-grid/README.md

       // optionally (default: false)
       // this forces user to press Ctrl (or Cmd on Mac OS) to be able to do multiple sort,
-      // without Ctrl it would overwrite the last value and act as single sort (but still pass an array to andleMultipleColumnsSort) requireCtrlForMultipleColumnsSort
+      // without Ctrl it would overwrite the last value and act as single sort (but still pass an array to handleMultipleColumnsSort) requireCtrlForMultipleColumnsSort
       ...
     />